 4. Maintain a Steady Source of Income

-Banks are looking for applicants who have the means to repay their loan.
+Banks are looking for applicants who have the means to repay their loans.
 That’s why they approve only those who have stayed at their jobs.
 Resigning in the middle of your home loan application may not be a wise decision, as it will give the bank the impression that you’ve just lost a source of livelihood, which is obviously necessary for repaying the loan.

 Similarly, leaving your job to become self-employed may hurt your chances—unless you can prove that your business has been profitable (Remember that banks require self-employed applicants to submit their statements of accounts).